seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 No, nor Hector is not Troilus in some degrees.

 **CRESSIDA**
-’Tis just to each of them; he is himself.
+'Tis just to each of them; he is himself.

 **PANDARUS**
 Himself!
 Alas, poor Troilus!
 I would he were.